 For a long time these beautiful purple cauliflowers were eyeing me in the produce section of the grocery store and now at least one of them has become a Purple Cauliflower Mash with Gruyere.

-Here is the good the bad and the purple.
 The good; it is definitely a cauliflower, only after a purple rain.
-Don’t you have that, when you say the word ‘purple’ you’re thinking ‘purple rain’.
-The good, because we like cauliflower and not only because of its nutritional benefits, also because of the flavor and what we can do with it.
+Don’t you have that, when you say the word ‘purple’, you’re thinking ‘purple rain’ (the song).
+The good, because we like cauliflower.
+Not only because of its nutritional benefits, also because of the flavor and what we can do with it.
 The bad?
 Clearly the smell, cauliflower is definitely not a vegetable I would cook when I have company coming, the aroma in the house is not inviting.
 The purple, the color is really purple, in the raw form, in the cooked form and even in the mash form.

 This is the ‘before picture’ and at the top of the post you see the ‘after picture’.
 You see that the cauliflower loses a little bit of the vibrant purple; it becomes a little duller, but heck, would you look the same after cooking and mashing?
 Talking about mashing; you can mash it or blend it; I chose the first in order to have some texture and to avoid ending up with babyfood texture.